-Following are the reasons that make it necessary and easier to use Tableau in Data Science:
+Following are the reasons that make Tableau necessary and easy to use in data science:

-- On the tableau, you can add data models designed in various scripting languages like R or Python and perform complex calculations.
+- On Tableau, you can add data models designed in various scripting languages like R or Python and perform complex calculations.

 - Blend visualizations in the form of dashboards and deliver insights understandably

 - Tableau provides a straightforward process for dashboard creation.
-Simply, drag-n-drop the variable columns and convert them into interactive visuals within seconds.
+Simply, drag and drop the variable columns and convert them into interactive visuals within seconds.
 Also, you can have endless variations in the visualizations through calculated fields and measures.

 Check out this Tableau tutorial for a step-by-step guide on how to install a tableau desktop on your device and create visualizations.

 How does Tableau help Data Scientists?